DSOTec/MicroSave/README.md

 * Frontend & UX for mobile-first communities
 * Business & impact strategy

-Together, we’re reimagining how people in Latin America can **save, grow, and thrive**.
+Together, we’re reimagining how people in Latin America and around the globe can **save, grow, and thrive**.